What Does PPB Mean in Hydrogen Water?

 PPB and ORP are not the same thing.

-PPB describes dissolved hydrogen concentration.
+PPB describes dissolved molecular hydrogen concentration.

 ORP stands for oxidation-reduction potential and is usually expressed in millivolts, or mV.